febinmathew-xd/vendor-management-system/README.md

 - **Error :**

   - `400 BAD_REQUEST` Invalid request body data .
-  - `403 FORBIDDEN` Vendor doesnot have the permission to update the purchase order. (not owner)
+  - `403 FORBIDDEN` Vendor doesnot have the permission to update the purchase order (not owner).
   - `404 NOT_FOUND` Provided `po_id` is not valid.
     Purchase order not found.
   - `401 UNAUTHORIZED` Expired/invalid `access` token or `access` token is not provided.